Silviameteoro/GCAM-LAC_Modeling/README.md

 3) Installation Guide

-The installation process is equal to the required for the GCAM standard version.
 The C++ source code is compiled according to these guidelines:

 http://jgcri.github.io/gcam-doc/gcam-build.html